labs14-pawsitive/front-end/README.md

 ## Project Overview

-Pet rescue organizations have so much to manage, but their biggest concern is making sure pets go to a great home.
-Pawsnfind will allow rescues to manage their operations while making it easier for adopters to find their perfect pet and connect with the rescue.
+Animal Rescue organizations have so much to manage, but their biggest concern is making sure pets go to a great home.
+Pawsnfind allows rescues to manage their operations while making it easier for adopters to find their perfect pet and connect with the rescue.

  [Trello Board](https://trello.com/b/8947SC7z/labs-14-pawsitive)